Ivan Stambolić

 Ivan Stambolić (Иван Стамболић; 5 November 1936 – 25 August 2000) was a Serbian politician who served as the president of the League of Communists of Serbia (SKS) from 1984 to 1986.
 A prominent member of SKS, he also served as prime minister of Serbia from 1978 to 1982 and as president of Serbia from 1986 to 1987.

 Stambolić was the mentor of Slobodan Milošević whom he also nominated as his successor to the position of the president of SKS.
 Milošević would, however, adopt populist positions and dismiss Stambolić and his allies in 1987.
-Stambolić retired from politics but remained in contact with opposition politicians during Milošević's rule in the 1990s.
-Stambolić was persuaded by the Democratic Opposition of Serbia to run against Milošević in the September 2000 general election, however, Stambolić disappeared in August 2000.
-It was later revealed that he was assassinated on the orders of Milošević.
-His uncle was politician Petar Stambolić.
+Stambolić then largely retired from politics.
+In the leadup to the 2000 election, where he planned to run against Milošević, however, Stambolić disappeared.
+Later investigations found that he was assassinated on the orders of Milošević.

+Early life

+Born in village of Brezova near Ivanjica, he was the son of Milunka Stambolić and Miodrag Stambolić.
+His mother, Milunka, was the sister of Petar Stambolić.
+Stambolić graduated from the University of Belgrade's Law School.

 Career

-Born in village of Brezova near Ivanjica, Stambolić graduated from the University of Belgrade's Law School.
+As early as 1982, Stambolić insisted that he would speak up for the rights of Serbs and Montenegrins in Kosovo, even if his opponents labelled him a Greater Serbian nationalist.

 In May 1986, he became the President of Serbia.
 He was a mentor and a close personal friend to Slobodan Milošević, and supported him in the elections for the new leader of the League of Communists of Serbia, to the dismay of the other leaders in the party.
 Stambolić spent three days advocating Milošević's election and finally managed to secure him a tight victory, the tightest ever in the history of Serbian Communist Party internal elections.

 Stambolić and Milošević held similar views on the autonomous provinces of Serbia, Kosovo and Vojvodina, both feeling that constitutional changes were necessary to sort out their relationship with the centre.
-Stambolić managed to win over the League of Communists of Yugoslavia to his position on this matter at the Thirteenth Congress of the LCY, held in 1986, and then set up a commission to work out the details of the constitutional reforms that were eventually passed in 1989.
-He also wanted to protect the rights of Serbs and Montenegrins in Kosovo, insisting as early as 1982 that he would speak up for those rights even if his opponents labelled him a Greater Serbian nationalist.
-Where Milošević and he differed on these matters was Milošević's demand for greater rapidity and his stronger sympathy for Serb demonstrators.
+Stambolić managed to win over the League of Communists of Yugoslavia to his position on this matter at the Thirteenth Congress of the LCY, held in 1986, and then set up a commission to work out the details of the constitutional reforms.
+Where Milošević and Stambolić differed on these matters was Milošević's demand for greater rapidity.
 It was the issue of speed that was to bring the two into conflict.